 The final Certificate of Authority along with the Certificate of Good Standing or Certified Copy of your formation documents needs to be submitted to the relevant state agency and the required state filing fees paid.

 The turn-around time for receiving the state approval for a Foreign Qualification varies by state, but you should typically wait for about six to eight weeks.
-Most states offer to expedite the filing for an additional charge.
+Most states offer to expedite the filing process for an additional charge.
 This reduces the turn-around time to two to four weeks.

 When Do I Need to File for Foreign Qualification?